kovidgoyal/calibre/setup/installer/windows/notes.rst

 Open configure.sln and build it to create configure.exe

-Run configure.exe set 32/64 bit disable X11 and OpenMPI and click the Edit magick-baseconfig.h button
+Run configure.exe set 32/64 bit disable X11 and OpenMP and click the Edit magick-baseconfig.h button

 Undefine ProvideDllMain